richm/linux-system-roles-logging/design_docs/rsyslog_new_input_output_roles_proposal.md

 Please note that this github commit starting this doc implements the first cut of the proposal including:
 - input roles - basics input role (`imjournal`, `imuxsock`, `imudp`, `imptcp`) and files input role (`imfile`), and
-- output roles - files output role (`omfile`) and forwards output role (`omfwd`).
+- output roles - files output role (`omfile`), forwards output role (`omfwd`) and elasticsearch role (`omelasticsearch`).
 Leftover tasks, other roles to be changed and eliminating `rsyslog_default`, are discussed in [To Do's](#to-dos).

 ## Proposals

 ### Output roles
-Each output role would be stored in a configuration file which suffix is a type name.
+Each output action is in the ruleset which name is the logging_outputs name.

-Files and Forwards output configuration files in /etc/rsyslog.d:
+Elasticsearch, Files and Forwards output configuration files in /etc/rsyslog.d:
 ```
   10-output-modules.conf
-  30-output.files
-  30-output.forwards
+  30-output-elasticsearch.conf
+  30-output-files.conf
+  30-output-forwards.conf
 ```

-### Ruleset to switch the output
-Using rsyslog rulesets, we prepare all possible output combinations in the ruleset configuration file as follows.
-Note: The ruleset name is made from the output types in the alphabetical order.
+With configuring the outputs (in this example, `files`) with a unique name (e.g., "files_output1", etc.), it will generate an rsyslog configuraion in the ruleset which name is the unique name.
 ```
-==> 50-default-rulesets.conf <==
-# Ansible managed

-#
-# Rules for the local system logs
-#
-ruleset(name="files") {
+ruleset(name="files_output1") {
-  $IncludeConfig /etc/rsyslog.d/*.files
+  *.info;authpriv.none;auth.none;cron.none;mail.none /var/log/messages
 }
-ruleset(name="forwards") {
+ruleset(name="files_output2") {
-  $IncludeConfig /etc/rsyslog.d/*.forwards
+  *.emerg :omusrmsg:*
 }
 ```
-In this PR, just files and forwards outputs are supported.
-As described in [To Do's](#to-dos), elasticsearch is going to be added next.

 ### Input roles
+The input role variables in the inventory specifies the input methods (plugins) to get the log messages.
+Currently, basics type (`imjournal` and `imtcp`, `imptcp`, `imudp`) and files type (`imfiles) are supported.

+### Flows to define the Input and Output Roles
-Based upon the inventory file that users provide, input config jumps to the ruleset.
+Based upon the flows definition in the inventory that customers provide, input config jumps to the ruleset.
 The next `imjournal` (basics) example shows log messages read from journald by the `imjournal` plugin are logged in the local files.

 **`imjournal` example**
+Log messages from journald are read by `imjournal`.
+Then, they are passed to the files output by calling `files_output1` and `files_output2` ruleset.
 ```
-==> 10-basics-modules.conf <==
 # Ansible managed

 #